[1] 10

 - The general programming language Python

-- The relational database-centric language Structured Query Language more commonly known as SQL.
+, and, - The relational database-centric language Structured Query Language more commonly known as SQL.

 However, many also know other languages such as Julia or STATA and most have familiarity with “languages” such as Regular Expressions(regex) for manipulating text, HTML for working with web sites and web pages, and CSS for working with web page element attributes such as id or class structures.